facebook/fbt/docs/autoparam.md

 ```

 Notice the description for "vacation" is auto-generated with an `"In
 the phrase: ..."` prefix.
-Additionally we use a convention of an `=`
+Additionally, we use a convention of an `=`
 prefix in the interpolation `{=awesome vacation}` to signal to the
 translator that this exact word or phrase goes in the associated outer
 sentence.